GeekfulThinkingLLC/MissionaryBox/README.md

 X make all buttons the standard blue

-24 month subscription card container
+X 24 month subscription card container

 X https://johnsonbrothersonline.com/checkout/ piggyback on this for the countries we can ship to.